St. Ursula Shrine: Description

-The shrine is in the shape of a Gothic chapel, according to a customary format used in goldsmithing.
-It has a steeply pointed cover, as typical of northern European countries, with three painted tondos on each side.
+The shrine is a chasse in the shape of a Gothic chapel or house, a typical form at the time.
+It has a steeply pointed cover, as typical of northern European countries, with three painted panels on each side.
 Attributed to Memling's workshop, they depict, on one side, the First Eleven Virgins with the Pope, a Cardinal, a Bishop and Etherius (characters of the saint's legend); on the other side, the Coronation of the Virgin with the Holy Trinity.